Dr Sherry L Price – Board President

 Angelika Jaeger (aj) – Past President

-Aj is active in the art world and holds a Bachelor of Fine Arts at the University of British Columbia Okanagan.
+Aj is active in the art world and holds a Bachelor of Fine Arts, University of British Columbia Okanagan.
 She conducts regular workshops in mixed media and collage, as well, she has organized numerous art exhibitions throughout the Okanagan.
 Aj served for several years as the President of the Vernon Public Art Gallery and as Chairperson for the North Okanagan Chapter of Federation of Canadian Artists.
 Aj is a long time supporter and active member of C3 and one of the lead organizers of the successful ‘Splash of Red’ event.
-She is also part of the Kelowna Artists Collective ‘Ars Longa’, now in its 10th year.
+She was a part of the Kelowna Artists Collective ‘Ars Longa’, for over 10 years.

 Craig Leverman – Treasurer